RishatTalukder/Problem_solving/notes/2311 Longest Binary Subsequence Less Than or Equal to K.md

 ### 🧠 My Thought Process

 - **Brute Force Idea:**
   This porblem is all the `avengers` of subsequences!
 Caught me off guard with the constraints.
 First of all it's a subsequence problem, so I I thoguht it has to be a [[dp]] problem.
 The it also is a binary string, so I it's a dynamic bit manipulation problem.
 Then it hit me that it's a medium problem, so it can't be that hard.
-So, I thought [[greedy]] would be the way to go.
+So, I thought [[Greedy]] would be the way to go.
 But couldn't figure out how to do it.
 I was thinking of generating all subsequences and checking their values, but that would be too slow (O(2^n)).
 So, as i did for many of my previous problems, I decided to **look up the solution**.

 - **Greedy Observations:**
   I noticed that `'0'`s **don’t contribute to the binary value**, so you can safely include them all.